 Rachel is leading the ‘Generation Pup’ project.
 She is a veterinary surgeon, European specialist in veterinary behavioural medicine and welfare scientist.
 Rachel has particular research interests in identifying early life risk factors for undesired or ‘problem’ behaviours in companion animals so that these can be prevented and veterinary epidemiology.
 She is also interested in identifying the best ways to measure and improve the welfare of dogs.

-Jane is the Dogs Trust Veterinary Epidemiologist and is in charge of the day to day management of Generation Pup.
-Jane is a well-known companion animal epidemiologist with a lot of experience in analysing risk factors for disease and behaviour problems in companion animals.
+Jane is a veterinary epidemiologist based at Dogs Trust, and is in charge of the day-to-day management of Generation Pup.
+Jane has considerable experience in analysing risk factors for disease and behaviour problems in companion animals.
 She set up and led the feline sister project of ‘Generation Pup’ called ‘Bristol Cats’ which follows kittens through life – her experience is invaluable in ensuring that Generation Pup asks, and answers, all the right questions so that this research project is as successful as it can possibly be!

 Séverine is a veterinary surgeon, European specialist in internal medicine and researcher in infectious diseases.
 Séverine is most known for her work with cats, but has crossed species to help lend her expertise to ‘Generation Pup’.
 Her role is to help co-ordinate the input from a range of veterinary specialists to make sure that we collect the right information to investigate the occurrence of disease in the ‘Generation Pup’ puppies.

 Toby has research interests in animal welfare across a range of species.
 Toby is a very experienced statistician and ensures that the information collected about dogs in ‘Generation Pup’ is analysed as effectively as possible so that we can answer lots of valuable research questions about dogs.